EmbarkStudios/cargo-deny/README.md

 what crates are included in the default feature set.

 For example, we previously depended on OpenSSL as it is the "default" for many crates that deal with HTTP traffic.
 This was extremely annoying as it required us to have OpenSSL development libraries installed on Windows, for both individuals and CI.
 We moved all of our dependencies to use the much more streamlined `native-tls` and `ring` crates instead, and now we can make sure that OpenSSL doesn't return from the grave by being pulled in as a default feature of some future HTTP crate we might use.

-1. Dis/allow certain crates in your dependency graph.

 ### Use Case - Get a handle on duplicate versions

 One thing that is part of the tradeoff of being able to use so many crates, is that they all won't necessarily agree on what versions of a dependency they want to use, and cargo and rust will happily chug along compiling all of them.
 This is great when just trying out a new dependency as quickly as possible, but it does come with some long term costs.
 Crate fetch times (and disk space) are increased, but in particular, **compile times**, and ultimately your binary sizes, also increase.
 If you are made aware that you depend on multiple versions of the same crate, you at least have an opportunity to decide how you want to handle them.

 1. What happens when multiple versions of a crate are used? `allow` / `deny` / `warn`
 1. Skip certain versions of crates, sometimes you just need to wait for a crate